fileformat-slides/FileFormat.Slides-for-.NET/README.md

 # Presentation Management C# API System Outlines

 This Documentation explains the internal structure of our Presentation Management C# API system.
-Despite its complexity, we've ensured the public APIs are user-friendly, providing a seamless experience for manipulating PowerPoint presentations.
+Despite its complexity, we've ensured the public APIs are user-friendly, providing an easy experience for manipulating PowerPoint presentations.

 For a more detailed understanding of our system architecture, design patterns, and public interfaces, please visit the [Articles Section](https://fileformat-slides.github.io/FileFormat.Slides-for-.NET/docs/index.html).